Cape Town, South Africa

 Expats, digital nomads and retirees living in Cape Town responded:

 "I love the healthcare facilities, constant electricity, good transportation system and excellent housing properties.
-I dislike the violence, social unrest and lack of safety in South Africa especially if you're a Nigerian," commented one expat living in Cape Town, South Africa.
+I dislike the violence, social unrest and lack of safety in South Africa especially if you're a Nigerian," said one expat.

 What type of social life can someone expect in Cape Town?